 T.C.A. § 12-3-1201 (formerly § 12-3-1001).
 This statute authorizes counties, without public advertisement and competitive bidding, to purchase under the provisions of contracts or price agreements entered into by the Tennessee Department of General Services (TDGS) Central Procurement Office (CPO).
 This procedure is commonly known as “buying under state contract.”

 County governments may purchase goods, except motor vehicles (other than those manufactured for a special purpose as defined in T.C.A. § 12-3-1208), under federal General Services Administration (GSA) contracts, but only to the extent permitted by federal law or regulations.
 Op.
 Tenn.
 Att’y Gen. 04-121 (July 22, 2004).
 The U.S. GSA has developed a “Frequently Asked Questions (FAQ)” concerning cooperative purchasing.
 The FAQ provides information as to its cooperative purchasing statutory authority and how it actually works.

 T.C.A. § 12-3-1203 (formerly § 12-3-1004).
-This statute authorizes in-state "piggyback" contracts whereby cities, counties, utility districts, and other local governments in Tennessee may purchase supplies, goods, equipment, and services under the same terms as a legal bid initiated by any other city, county, utility district, or other local government unit in Tennessee.
+This statute authorizes in-state "piggyback" contracts whereby cities, counties, utility districts, and other local governments in Tennessee may purchase supplies, goods, equipment, and services under the same terms as contracts or price agreements entered into by any other local governmental unit of this state.
 New motor vehicles (except special purpose vehicles such as school buses and ambulances) and purchases related to transportation infrastructure projects are excluded.

 This statute also authorizes local education agencies (LEAs) to purchase equipment under the same terms of a legal bid initiated by another LEA in Tennessee.
 The LEA may purchase directly from the vendor the same equipment, at the same price, and under the same terms provided in the contract entered into by any other LEA in Tennessee.